KianBahasadri/youtube-downloader/README.md

 ## Function
--- the script will ask for a link using basic input() function -- the video will then be downloaded in the same directory as the program
+1. script asks for a link using basic input() function
+2. the video is downloaded in the same directory as the script

 ## Schedule